First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Temporal Logics

 The alphabet of our temporal \DL{} logics contains countably infinite sets of \emph{individual names} $a_0,a_1,\dots$, \emph{concept names} $A_0,A_1,\dots$, and \emph{role names} $P_0,P_1,\dots$.
 We then construct \emph{roles} $S$, \emph{temporalised roles} $R$, \emph{basic concepts} $B$, and \emph{temporalised concepts} $C$ by means of the following grammar:

-with the \emph{temporal operators} $\Rbox$ (always in the future), $\Lbox$ (always in the past), $\Rnext$ (at the next moment) and $\Lnext$ (at the previous moment).
-A \emph{concept} or \emph{role inclusion} takes the form
+with the \emph{temporal operators} $\Rbox$ (always in the future), $\Lbox$ (always in the past), $\Rnext$ (at the next moment), and $\Lnext$ (at the previous moment).
+A \emph{concept} or \emph{role inclusion} takes the~form

 where the $\vartheta_i$ are all temporalised concepts of the form $C$ or, respectively, temporalised roles of the form $R$.
 As usual, we denote the empty $\sqcap$ by $\top$ and the empty $\sqcup$ by $\bot$.
-When it does not matter if we talk about concepts or roles, we refer to the $\vartheta_i$ as \emph{terms}.
 A \emph{TBox} $\T$ and an \emph{RBox} $\R$ are finite sets of concept inclusions (CIs, for short) and, respectively, role inclusions (RIs); their union $\TO= \T\cup \R$ is called an \emph{ontology}.
+In the sequel, $\TO$, $\T$ and $\R$ (possibly with decorations) always denote an ontology, TBox and RBox, respectively.

-Following~\cite{AIJ21}, we classify ontologies depending on the form of their concept and role inclusions and the temporal operators that are allowed to occur in them.
+Following~\citeA{AIJ21}, we classify ontologies depending on the form of their concept and role inclusions and the temporal operators that are allowed to occur in them.
 Let $\frag,\fragr \in \{\gbool,\bool, \horn, \krom,\core\}$ and $\op \in \{\Box, \nxt,\Box\nxt\}$.
 We denote by $\DL_{\frag/\fragr}^{\op}$ the \emph{temporal description logic} whose ontologies contain inclusions of the form~\eqref{axiom1} with the (future and past) operators indicated by $\op$ (for example, $\op = \Box$ means that only $\Rbox$ and $\Lbox$ can be used); in addition, CIs in $\DL_{\frag/\fragr}^{\op}$ satisfy the following restrictions on $k$ and~$m$ in~\eqref{axiom1} indicated by $\frag$: \begin{description}\itemsep=0pt \item[(horn)] $m\leq 1$ if $\frag = \horn$,

 \item[(krom)] $k + m\leq 2$ if $\frag = \krom$,

 \item[(core)] $k + m\leq 2$ and $m \leq 1$ if $\frag = \core$,

 \item[(g-bool)] $k \geq 1$ and any $m$ if $\frag = \gbool$,\footnote{Here, {\bf g} stands for `guarded'~\cite{DBLP:journals/jphil/AndrekaNB98}.}